We're continuing to transition to the new health regions.

 View the ISD model (PDF, 759 KB, 1 page)

-The next phase of implementation will focus on the IHA structure.
-It will begin from Monday 3 March.
+The current phase of implementation focuses on the IHA structure.
+It began in March 2025 and will continue over the coming months.

-Throughout this phase, there will be ongoing communication in each region to keep you informed about upcoming changes to the structures in your area.
+Throughout this phase, there will be ongoing engagement and communication in each region to keep you informed about upcoming changes to the structures in your area.

 Changes will happen gradually over the coming months, while maintaining services at both the HSE Centre and across the health regions, to ensure a safe transition.
 Comprehensive change impact and risk assessments will be carried out to make sure the impact of these changes on services is understood.

-Staff and managers will work together to plan the transition to the new structure.
-REOs, IHA Managers and local implementation teams will be supported by local project management offices and Change and Innovation Hubs during this phase.
+Staff and managers will continue to work together to plan the transition to the new structure.
+REOs, IHA Managers and local implementation teams will be supported by local project management offices and change and innovation hubs during this phase.

 Networks of care